ZhouYou528/Project-for-BigDataInBIO/README.md

 ```

 Defult k value is 51.
 If you want to change the k value, open the makefile with any text editor.
 You can change the value accordingly.
+Recommand k value is from 31 to 51.

 ```
 # default command line arguments: [input fastq file, k value]